hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 ### Known Issues

 - Restarting your AWS instances may result in Kubeflow failing to properly restart.
-For now, reinstall:
+If so, run:

 ```bash
 bash -x  docs/README-KUBEFLOW/after_worker_restart.sh
 ```

+After running the above script, proceed to the step [Expose the UI and Login](#expose-the-ui-and-login)

 ### Next Steps